-Microsoft knows a good business when it sees one.
-With politicians more worried than ever about cyber attacks and the loss of sensitive data, Microsoft just announced a new cyber security initiative aimed squarely at Latin America.
+With Latin American leaders more anxious than ever about cyber attacks and data breaches, Microsoft has just announced a new cyber security initiative aimed squarely at Latin America.

-This initiative goes back to 2015, when the company first established a Cyber Defense Operations Center in Redmond, a state-of-the-art facility used by security experts to “protect, detect, and respond to threats in real time.”
-Bret Arsenault, chief information security officer at Microsoft, said at the time that the facility would help the company “empower organizations to modernize their IT platforms, move to the cloud and keep data safe.”
+The project goes back to 2015, when the company set up a state-of-the-art facility in Redmond, Washington called the Cyber Defense Operations Center, dedicated to “protect, detect, and respond to threats in real time.”
+Bret Arsenault, Microsoft’s chief information security officer, said at the time that the facility would help the company “empower organizations to modernize their IT platforms, move to the cloud and keep data safe.”

-“The new center will work together with Microsoft’s Cyber Crime Center in Redmond, Washington,” said Jean-Philippe Courtois, executive VP and president of Microsoft global sales, marketing and operations.
-“The objective is to help companies and governments with security solutions which facilitate their digital transformation through the cutting-edge intelligence, data analysis, forensics and legal strategies that we offer.”
+“The new (Latin America) center will work together with Microsoft’s Cyber Crime Center in Redmond,” said Jean-Philippe Courtois, executive VP and president of Microsoft global sales, marketing and operations.
+“Our goal is to help companies and governments with security solutions which facilitate their digital transformation through our cutting-edge intelligence, data analysis, forensics and legal strategies.”

 Among other capabilities, the Center will help:

-- Train governments to proactively fight cybercrime, especially botnet schemes;
+- Train governments to proactively fight cybercrime, in particular botnet schemes;

-- Facilitate collaboration between LatAm cyber security experts and Microsoft specialists;
+- Facilitate collaboration between LatAm cyber security experts and Microsoft personnel;

-- Act as headquarters for technical training and support activities.
+- Establish a center for technical training and auxiliary support.

 Microsoft has also agreed to establish a joint Government Security facility with Mexico’s Federal Police that specializes in cyber security research and technical training.

 The agreement was signed by the head of the Federal Police, Manelich Castilla, and Jorge Silva of Microsoft Mexico.
-Renato Sales Heredia, the Interior Ministry’s national security commissioner, and Jean-Philippe Courtois, executive president of Microsoft global sales, marketing and operations, were present as honorary witnesses.
+Mexico’s national security commissioner, Renato Sales Heredia, and Jean-Philippe Courtois, Microsoft’s executive president of global sales, were present as witnesses.

-“By opening this center, we are committed to bringing Microsoft’s security offer increasingly closer to customers and becoming a strategic part of their transformation.
-Together, we will help the nation and region become more prosperous, productive and, above all, safer,” said Jorge Silva.
+“This center will bring Microsoft’s security offerings much closer to customers and eventually become a strategic part of their transformation.
+Together, we will help the nation and region become more prosperous, productive and secure,” said Jorge Silva.